Table of Contents

 Connect Row Zero to Redshift

-In Row Zero click on the 'data source' icon in the right-hand menu and then click the button for 'New data source.'
+In a Row Zero workbook, click on the 'Data' icon in the upper right-hand corner and then click the button to 'Add connection.'

-- Name - This field can be anything that helps identify the data source being connected. (e.g. "Production Data" or "Product Metrics")
+- Connection name - This field can be anything that helps identify the data source being connected. (e.g. "Production Data" or "Product Metrics")

 - Host - This is the Redshift address that typically takes the form of a string like '12345xyz.redshift.amazonaws.com'.